McGlash/API-Challenge/README.md

 ## Part I - WeatherPy

-In this example, you'll be creating a Python script to visualize the weather of 500+ cities across the world of varying distance from the equator.
-To accomplish this, you'll be utilizing a [simple Python library](https://pypi.python.org/pypi/citipy), the [OpenWeatherMap API](https://openweathermap.org/api), and a little common sense to create a representative model of weather across world cities.
+I created a Python script to visualize the weather of 500+ cities across the world of varying distance from the equator.
+To accomplish this, I used [simple Python library](https://pypi.python.org/pypi/citipy)  and the [OpenWeatherMap API](https://openweathermap.org/api) to create a representative model of weather across world cities.

+* Randomly selected **at least** 500 unique (non-repeat) cities based on latitude and longitude.
+* Performed a weather check on each of the cities using a series of successive API calls.
+* Created print log of each city as it's being processed with the city number and city name.
+* Saved a CSV of all retrieved data and a PNG image for each scatter plot.

-Your first requirement is to create a series of scatter plots to showcase the following relationships:
+1. I created a series of scatter plots to showcase the following relationships:

 * Temperature (F) vs. Latitude
 * Humidity (%) vs. Latitude
 * Cloudiness (%) vs. Latitude
 * Wind Speed (mph) vs. Latitude

-After each plot add a sentence or too explaining what the code is and analyzing.

-Your second requirement is to run linear regression on each relationship, only this time separating them into Northern Hemisphere (greater than or equal to 0 degrees latitude) and Southern Hemisphere (less than 0 degrees latitude):
+2. I ran linear regression on each relationship, on data separated into the Northern Hemisphere (greater than or equal to 0 degrees latitude) and the Southern Hemisphere (less than 0 degrees latitude):

 * Northern Hemisphere - Temperature (F) vs. Latitude
 * Southern Hemisphere - Temperature (F) vs. Latitude